-- You probably don’t need everything you are packing.
+You probably don’t need everything you are packing.
 There I said it.
 But only because I do the same darn thing.
-In fact, even with this paired down packing for Boston we both came home with one complete outfit unworn and another unworn piece or two.
+In fact, even with this pared down packing for Boston we both came home with one complete outfit unworn and another unworn piece or two.

 Here are the essentials we packed:

 Layering T-Shirts: plain long sleeve T-shirts are a great layering piece.
 They provide extra warmth, but are not bulky on you or in your suitcase.